ihavn/MSVC-FreeRTOS-Template-202012.00/README.md

 Just clone this project to where you want to start a FreeRTOS project on windows

+Example:

+1. Go to the folder where you want your project stored
+2. Clone this repository
+  `git clone https://github.com/ihavn/MSVC-FreeRTOS-Template-202012.00 WANTED_NAME_OF_PROJECT`

 **Remember to set the solutions platform to 'x86'**